mlip-cmu/book/03-machine-learning-for-software-engineers-in-a-nutshell.md

 # Machine Learning in a Nutshell for Software Engineers

-While we expect that most readers are familiar with machine learning basics, in the following, we briefly define key terms to avoid ambiguities.
+While we expect that most readers are familiar with machine-learning basics, in the following, we briefly define key terms to avoid ambiguities.
 We additionally briefly describe core machine-learning concepts from a software-engineering perspective and introduce the changes recently triggered by foundation models.

 ## Basic Terms: Machine Learning, Models, Predictions